Behavioral Health

 • Buyers are competing more for quality assets, not just the biggest ones.

-If you’re serious about exploring options in 2026 — whether growth capital, partial liquidity, or full sale — treat this as a strategic project, not an event:
+If you’re serious about exploring options in 2026 — whether growth capital, partial liquidity, or full sale, start getting prepared sooner than later:

 • Get Your Financials in Order

-Clean books, organized P&Ls, and error-free billing records make your practice easier to sell and help reduce valuation discounts.
+Clean books, organized P&Ls, clear referral tracking, and error-free billing records make your practice easier to sell and help reduce valuation discounts.

 • Document Your Story

-Buyers invest in potential — not just current earnings.
-Articulate your growth strategy, track referral pipelines, and compile care impact.
+Buyers invest in potential, not just current earnings.
+Articulate your growth strategy, track referral pipelines, and compile care impact and the power of your brand.

 • Engage Early with Advisors